ttreeagency/JobButler/README.md

 Introduction
 ------------

-Neos CMS package that all Editors and Administrators to manage Jobs.
+Neos CMS package to help Editors and Administrators to manage Jobs.
 Jobs can be anything:

 - Import data from external source
 - Export data (CSV, ...)